Here's a little-known fact: There are more than 500 species of mint known to man, almost all having a cool and refreshing scent.

 - 0 comment

-- Tags: bo he, chinese medicine, herb, herbal, herbal blend, herbal tea, medicine, mint, mint tea, tisane, traditional chinese medicine
+- Tags: chinese medicine, herbal blend, herbal tea, medicine, mint, mint tea, tisane, traditional chinese medicine